kornatskyi/HelperAI/ROADMAP.md

     - Allow interruption of output

-11. **Tokens managment**
+11. **Tokens management**

+- Price counter and tokens counter
+  - conversation price
-- How many tokens is used?
+  - tokens in a conversation
-- How much money it cost to get a reponse?
+- show what's the short memory size of a model, and how full it is

 12. **Add logging**